gkobilansky/santas-specialties/site/content/menu/spinach-bread.md

 ---
-title: "Spinach bread"
+title: Spinach Bread
-description: "this is a description"
+description: this is a description
-price: "25"
+price: '25'
-type: "appetizer"
+type: appetizer
 ---